RedQueenUS/RDK/README.md

 Fortunately, these conventions map to established Redux principles:

-- UI Event Type Constants are the value supplied to the `action.type` property required on every Redux event.
+- UI Event Type Constants are the values supplied to the `action.type` property required on every Redux event.
 - UI Event Dispatchers are the functions typically exported from a Redux `actions` library, and should return an object with at least a `type` property.
 - UI Event Handlers are the Redux reducer functions a Redux developer is already familiar with.

+Following this convention simplifies tracing a User Behavior through the application, ensuring any one User Interaction will dispatch a predictable `Action` and it can be expected to trigger a predictable `Reducer`.

+When creating a Rune, Runecrafters should identify User Interaction Events (UIE) they would like their Rune to support.
+A UIE consists of a UI element (noun) and event (verb).
+As a matter of style, these events are usually named after HTML counterparts, start with the word "on", and are followed by a description of the event that occurred.

 ### 1.2.3 Example UIE Implementation